-Employers' contributions, which are set by the Home Office subject to the Government Actuary's Department triennial valuation, are calculated at 21.3% of police officer pensionable pay from 1st April 2015.
+Employers' contributions, which are set by the Home Office subject to the Government Actuary's Department triennial valuation, are calculated at 31% in 31st March 2020 but in 31st March 2019 it was 21.3% of police officer pensionable pay from 1st April 2015.
 However, the difference between the old employer contribution rate of 24.2% and the new rate will be retained by the Exchequer, reducing Pensions Top Up as shown at the foot of the Pension Fund Account.
 In both years the force therefore budgeted as though there were an employer contribution rate of 24.2%;